airalab/robonomics-wiki/docs/how-to-launch-the-robonomics-collator.md

 ### Error: "State Database error: Too many sibling blocks inserted"
 For fix this error you can just launch your collator in archive mode:

-1) First, need to stop the robonomics service:
+1) First, need to stop the Robonomics service:

     root@robokusama-collator-screencast:~# systemctl stop robonomics.service